BEIJA FILMS in association with MOTHER LONDON present

 Since the making of this film, Brazil has been in a sustained period of economic and political crisis and the violence has only got worse.
 Alan has now also lost a tenth member of his family to the armed conflict: his 12 year old cousin, Lucas.
 However, the NGO has continued to grow and now has over 250 members.
 Their work has evolved and their efforts are quite literally life saving.

-Through the footage we captured, Alan’s work has inspired industry professionals from London to LA, who have now formed a talented team, who like Alan, are investing their own time and money to help the cause.
-Thanks to them, we were able to give Alan the film he deserved, we have posters and a website and the NGO is getting a new design identity.
 When filming began, Abraço Campeão was just a passion project, like our film.
-However, thanks to a number of sponsors that found Alan through the film and generous donations the project now has enough support to run for the whole of 2018.
+However, thanks to a number of sponsors that found Alan through the film and generous donations the project has grown massively.
 However, Alan and his team have the potential to still do much more.
 Our mission now is to take the film and the story of “Abraço Campeão” to an ever larger global audience, who in turn, will hopefully also be inspired to support Alan and join the good fight!